jsrmath/sharp11/docs/note.md

 Returns true if the note is higher than a given note ([Note](#note-object) object or string).
 If both notes have octave numbers, those octave numbers are used.
 Otherwise, it is assumed both notes have the same octave number.

 ### <a name="note-equals"></a> equals `.equals(note)`
-Returns true if the note has the same letter and accidental a given note ([Note](#note-object) object or string).
+Returns true if the note has the same letter and accidental as a given note ([Note](#note-object) object or string).
 If both notes have octave numbers, those octave numbers are used.
 Otherwise, it is assumed both notes have the same octave number.

 ### <a name="note-get-half-steps"></a> getHalfSteps `.getHalfSteps(note)`
 Returns the number of half steps between note and a given note ([Note](#note-object) object or string).